zfxlabs/zfx-subzero/src/hail/README.md

 # hail

 `hail` is a block based consensus algorithm based on `Avalanche` which uses directed acylic graphs and `VRFs`.
-It is the primary consensus mechanism for all chains defined on within the `zero.fx` network.
+It is the primary consensus mechanism for all block based chains defined within the `zero.fx` network.

-`hail` is the fastest existing consensus algorithm in terms of time to reach finality on a block, able to achieve finality in less than a second.

 # Algorithm